-- 1. Maintain a standard of conduct for adults, youth, and children that fosters appropriate behavior; - Cooperate with and support the Board of Education and school personnel in the enforcement of the Student Code of Conduct and school expectations, procedures, and routines; and - Provide educational and recreational opportunities to allow for the development of appropriate student behavior.
+- Maintain a standard of conduct for adults, youth, and children that fosters appropriate behavior; Cooperate with and support the Board of Education and school personnel in the enforcement of - the Student Code of Conduct and school expectations, procedures, and routines; and Provide educational and recreational opport unities to allow for the development of appropriate - 3.
+Provide educational and recreational opportunities to allow for the development of appropriate student behavior.